Complexity of Quantum Harmonic Oscillator in External Magnetic Field: Introduction

 In recent years, there has been a growing interest in exploring the connections between information theory and fundamental physics within the framework of AdS/CFT correspondence.
 Since Ryu and Takayanagi's conjecture \cite{Ryu:2006bv,Ryu:2006ef}, which relates the entanglement entropy of a conformal field theory to the geometry of the corresponding anti-de Sitter spacetime, the interaction between gravity and entanglement has driven significant advancements in this field.

 However, recent studies reveal that entanglement alone is insufficient to capture all features of the bulk theory \cite{Susskind:2014moa, Susskind:2014rva}.
 A notable example is the failure of entanglement entropy to describe the evolution of an eternal two-sided AdS black hole \cite{Maldacena:2001kr}.
-Specifically, when considering a thermofield double state (TFD) dual to such a black hole, the entanglement entropy of the TFD thermalizes \cite{Hartman:2013qma}, while the volume of the black hole's interior continues to grow far beyond this thermalization time.
+Specifically, when considering a thermofield double state (TFD) dual to such a black hole, the entanglement entropy of the TFD approaches equilibrium \cite{Hartman:2013qma}, while the volume of the black hole's interior continues to grow further.
 To address this issue, Susskind and collaborators \cite{Susskind:2014rva, Brown:2015bva, Couch:2016exn} introduced the notion of complexity, which can probe the growth of the black hole beyond the thermalization time of the entanglement entropy.
 Their original proposal posits that for an eternal black hole, the complexity is proportional to the spatial volume of the Einstein-Rosen bridge connecting the two boundaries.

-Defining complexity within the holographic setup, however, involves subtleties that have led to various proposals, including complexity equals action (CA) \cite{Brown:2015bva}, complexity equals volume (CV) \cite{Susskind:2014rva}, complexity equals spacetime volume (CV2.0) \cite{Couch:2016exn}, and complexity equals anything \cite{Belin:2021bga, Belin:2022xmt, Jorstad:2023kmq, Myers:2024vve}.
+Defining complexity within the holographic setup, however, involves subtleties that have led to various proposals, including complexity equals action (CA) \cite{Brown:2015bva}, complexity equals volume (CV) \cite{Susskind:2014rva}, complexity equals spacetime volume (CV2.0) \cite{Couch:2016exn, Omidi:2022whq}, and complexity equals anything \cite{Belin:2021bga, Belin:2022xmt, Jorstad:2023kmq, Myers:2024vve}.
 These conjectures aim to understand the quantum computational complexity of states in a boundary theory and their correspondence to gravitational descriptions in the bulk.
 The inherent subtleties are unavoidable due to similar ambiguities arising in complexity theory\footnote{For more information, see \cite{Belin:2021bga}.}.